isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 **1) For new applications**

 ***How to apply for eGuarantee*** <br>
 The template for the guarantee that you are required to lodge can be found on the [eGuarantee@Gov](http://www.eguarantee.gov.sg/) website.
+You may refer to the template S/N 11 titled, "CUSTOMS_REG".

 You are required to approach any of the participating financial institutions listed above and provide the following information below, which is to be read against the guarantee template: